-58 Jörn Birkmann, ed., Measuring Vulnerability to Natural Hazards: Towards Disaster Resilient Societies, Second edition (Tokyo: United Nations University Press, 2013), xxi.
+51 Jörn Birkmann, ed., Measuring Vulnerability to Natural Hazards: Towards Disaster Resilient Societies, Second edition (Tokyo: United Nations University Press, 2013), xxi.

-to the Framework, this set of indicators needs to be able to assess social, economic, institutional, and environmental conditions that shape the disaster risk of a society in the context of natural hazards.
-In addition, the Hyogo Framework argues for the need to develop and strengthen national preparedness and resilience to climate change and extreme weather events.59 Often, countries still primarily focus on their response capacities to natural disasters.
-An assessment of the social, economic, institutional, and environmental conditions that influence disaster risk will inform policymakers and identify targets for effective disaster risk preparedness and mitigation.60
+in the context of natural hazards.
+In addition, the Hyogo Framework argues for the need to develop and strengthen national preparedness and resilience to climate change and extreme weather events.52 Often, countries still primarily focus on their response capacities to natural disasters.
+An assessment of the social, economic, institutional, and environmental conditions that influence disaster risk will inform policymakers and identify targets for effective disaster risk preparedness and mitigation.53

 To assess climate security risk, this risk assessment methodology adopts a comprehensive and holistic approach to disaster risk.
 The methodology incorporates the key themes addressed in the UN Sendai Framework for Disaster Risk Reduction and Sustainable Development Goals (SDGs).
-The Sendai Framework outlines seven clear targets and four priorities for action during the period 2015-2030 to prevent new and reduce existing disaster risks.
-The SDGs serve as proxy indicators to measure the underlying drivers of climate security risks.
-Moreover, the selection of indicators covers - in line with Sendai's predecessor the Hyogo Framework for Action - social, economic, institutional, and environmental factors that influence the impact of natural hazards on societies.
+The latter serve as proxy indicators to measure the underlying drivers of climate security risks.
+Moreover, the selection of indicators cover - in line with the Hyogo Framework for Action - social, economic, institutional, and environmental factors that influence the impact of natural hazards on societies.
 Through these specific factors and indicators, the risk assessment methodology of this report aims at informing decision-makers by identifying specific targets to prevent, mitigate, or avert the security impacts of climate-related extreme weather events.
 Moreover, progress in disaster risk reduction can be measured and the effectiveness of certain strategies assessed.

-59 United Nations International Strategy for Disaster Reduction, "Hyogo Framework for Action 2005-2015: Building the Resilience of Nations and Communities to Disasters," 6-7.
+52 United Nations International Strategy for Disaster Reduction, "Hyogo Framework for Action 2005-2015: Building the Resilience of Nations and Communities to Disasters," 6-7.

-60 Jörn Birkmann, Measuring Vulnerability to Natural Hazards, xxi.
+53 Jörn Birkmann, Measuring Vulnerability to Natural Hazards, xxi.